 The water inlet valve is controlled by the dishwasher timer or the electronic control unit to fill the dishwasher with a certain amount of hot water.
 The water inlet valve is normally located at the back of the lower access panel and has two wires attached, along with an outlet hose that attaches to the tub and a hot water inlet, which sources from the household supply.
 If the dishwasher is unable to be filled with water, then you should immediately check the inlet supply of the dishwasher to confirm that there is enough water pressure and that there is enough power transferring to the valve when the filling cycle is on.

-When the float in the dishwasher is malfunctioning, it can prevent water from filling within the machine.
+When the float in the , it can prevent water from filling within the machine.
 The float is on the bottom of the dishwasher’s tub and functions as a safety feature to prevent water from overflowing in the dishwasher.
 The float rises alongside the water level inside the dishwasher and when the proper water level is met, the float will cause the float switch to shut the water inlet valve off.
 If there is no debris or any foreign objects restricting the float, the problem may lie elsewhere.

 3. Float Switch